Defense firm L3Harris to buy Aerojet for $4.7 bln with eye on missile demand

 L3Harris, which has been investing in the space and cyber industries, is looking to solidify its position among top aerospace and defense firms as one of the leading contractors to the Pentagon.

-(Reporting by Nathan Gomes and Kanjyik Ghosh in Bengaluru; Editing by Rashmi Aich)
+(Reporting by Nathan Gomes and Kanjyik Ghosh in Bengaluru; Editing by Rashmi Aich and Shounak Dasgupta)

 ((Nathan.Gomes@thomsonreuters.com))